View all web browser and mobile devices available in our cloud-based test lab.

 Appium uses an external object locator — X-path.
 Espress uses id (from R file).
 And XCUITest uses id, too.

-Appium supports visual.
-Espresso and XCUITest do not.
+Appium supports visual testing, while Espresso and XCUITest do not.

 A good mobile app testing strategy requires more than just Espresso, XCUITest, and Appium.
 Find out to build a mobile app testing strategy — and how to use virtual vs. real devices.